taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - Go Programming Blueprints by Mat Ryer
 - Go in Action by William Kennedy, Brian Ketelsen
 - Go in Practice by Matt Butcher
+- 100 Go Mistakes and How to Avoid Them (2022) by Teiva Harsanyi

 Tutorials